Vi-wastooshort/tux/README.md

 ## Q&A

-Q: The filesystem isn’t saving after a server restart.
+**Q**: The filesystem isn’t saving after a server restart.
 Why?

-A: `tux` uses an in-memory filesystem by default.
+`tux` uses an in-memory filesystem by default.
 We do have plans for persistent file storage, but in a later version.

-Q: Can I create new users or groups?
+**Q:** Can I create new users or groups?

-A: Not yet.
+Not yet.
 Permissions are a work in progress.
 Currently, only the `root` user (via `/sudo-login`) has elevated access.
 We are working on implementing a way to give elevated file access through users and groups without sharing a root password.

-Q: Commands aren’t working after installation.
+**Q:** Commands aren’t working after installation.

-A: Ensure:
+Ensure:
 - Skript is installed and up to date.
 - You’ve reloaded Skript (/skript reload all).
 - You’re using a Paper-compatible server (Spigot/Bukkit may work but aren’t officially supported).
 Otherwise, submit a bug report in issues.
-It most likely is an issue with Skript.

-Q: I get "Invalid path" errors.
+**Q:** I get "Invalid path" errors.

-A: Paths are case-sensitive and must use `/` (not `\`).
+Paths are case-sensitive and must use `/` (not `\`).
 Example: `/cd /filesystem/root` (correct) vs. `/cd \filesystem\root` (incorrect).

-Q: Why the name "tux"?
+**Q:** Why the name "tux"?

 A: Tux is the official mascot of Linux, and this project is heavily based on and inspired by Linux.
 Plus, it’s cute.

-Q: tux doesn't work on older versions of Paper/Skript.
+**Q:** tux doesn't work on older versions of Paper/Skript.
 Can you port it to older versions?

-A: Compatibility with older versions may be limited due to changes in Skript/Paper APIs.
+Compatibility with older versions may be limited due to changes in Skript/Paper APIs.
 We might be able to port a version of tux to earlier Paper/Skript versions, but don't hold your breath for it.